 While at A/P/A Institute, Dylan co-curated The Archivist of the Yellow Peril and curated Persistent Light: Eugenia Sumiye Okoshi and George Mukai.
 He also worked on the Yoshio Kishi / Irene Yah Ling Sun archive collection and wrote the essay titled “Documenting Exclusion and the Logic of Difference” for the book Yellow Peril: Collecting Xenophobia published by A/P/A Institute, 2008.

 A/P/A Alumni Group

-A/P/A Studies Program and A/P/A Institute were founded together in 1996 after a group of ambitious and dedicated students, faculty and staff at NYU lobbied the administration for a program and place they could call their own.
-Indeed, we would not be here today—offering an A/P/A Studies major and minor, hiring and supporting faculty and staff, providing public events and programming, and building a major research archive—had it not been for these students who we proudly call our alumni.
-We want to hear from you—whether you majored/minored in A/P/A, took a class, attended an event, or just never got a chance to do any of the above but want to get involved now.
-So email us at email@example.com or complete our alumni form in order to be added to our database.
-We look forward to seeing and hearing from you at an upcoming event!
+The Asian/Pacific/American Studies Program and Asian/Pacific/American Institute at NYU were founded together in 1996 after a group of dedicated students, faculty, and staff lobbied the administration for a program and place they could call their own.
+Indeed, we would not be here today—offering an A/P/A Studies major and minor, hiring and supporting faculty and staff, providing public events and programming, and building a major research archive—had it not been for these students.
+We want to hear from you—whether you majored/minored in A/P/A Studies, took a class, attended an event, or want to get involved now.
+Please feel free to email us at email@example.com or complete our alumni form.